 Jono Manson - 1973

-Jono Manson is a prolific singer-songwriter, instrumentalist, producer and an engaging performer.
-During a storied career spanning over five decades he has played everywhere from the local dive to Madison Square Garden and has amassed an impressive discography that includes major label and indie releases on three continents.
-His songs have been recorded by numerous artists and have been featured in major motion pictures on network television, and in national advertising campaigns.
+Jono Manson is a prolific singer-songwriter, instrumentalist, master storyteller, and an accomplished audio engineer and producer.
+During a storied career that spans over five decades he has played everywhere from the local dive to Madison Square Garden and has amassed an impressive discography that includes major label and indie releases on three continents.
+His work has been covered by numerous artists and has been featured in major motion pictures on network television, and in national advertising campaigns.
 Jono has produced albums for Grammy winners and local heroes alike.

 WHAT THEY'RE SAYING ABOUT JONO'S NEW ALBUM: